oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 would send the user credentials via a POST request to the client.

 This discloses the sensitive credentials to the client.
-If the relying party is malicious, it can use the credentials to impersonate the user at the AS.
+If the client is malicious, it can use the credentials to impersonate the user at the AS.

 The behavior might be unexpected for developers, but is defined in